Invest in yourself with Financial Education.

 College Choices & College Costs

-• Key Topics: 1) Overview of the entire financial aid process.
-2) Types of financial aid available for college students such as scholarships and how to apply for them.
+• Key topics: 1) Overview of the entire financial aid process.
+2) Types of financial aid available for college students, such as scholarships and how to apply for them.
 3) Free Application for Federal Student Aid (FAFSA) - the application students fill out annually to receive federal assistance for college.

 • This presentation is applicable to students attending any college or university and is facilitated by a staff member of the U-M Office of Financial Aid.